Litter is a big issue in the UK, with more than two million pieces of litter being dropped daily.

-If, like me, you get infuriated and uncomfortable about litter in areas you frequently pass, perhaps you would like to organise a litter pick to clear the area of rubbish and return it to its lovely, natural state.
-Planning a litter pick is a bit harder than it sounds, so below we have gathered some useful tips and created a step-by-step guide for you.
+If you are infuriated by the litter in your local area, you might like to organise a litter pick to clear the area of rubbish and return it to its natural state.

-Choose a spot
+Choose a location

 Check to see if there is already a local group

-Contact the land owners
+Contact the landowners

 Carry out a risk assessment